moe18/kaggle-projects/README.md

 **Summary:** Try and predict the revenue generated from a new product based on multiple peramiters (units_sold, rating, retail_price,...)

 **Link to kaggle dataset:** https://www.kaggle.com/jmmvutu/summer-products-and-sales-in-ecommerce-wish

+## Preprocess Handwriting Image Data
+**Summary:** Load and preprocess the Handwriting data so it will be easier to build models for the harder task of recognizing what the word is
+**Link to kaggle dataset:**  https://www.kaggle.com/landlord/handwriting-recognition